 - 2 cups frozen shredded hash brown potatoes (sometimes labeled as country style)

-- 1 can (about 14 ounces) organic cream of mushroom soup (We like Health Valley Organic – see note)
+- 1 (14-ounce) can organic cream of mushroom soup (we like Health Valley Organic – see note)

 - 1/4 cup real bacon bits (not Bac-Os)